Skip to content

 const provisioningExtension = {

-event_kind: 'api_key_provisioning_observed',
+event_kind: 'provisioning-credential-observed',

-sub_event: 'provisioned',
+sub_event: 'issued',

-provider_ref: 'urn:provider:acme-vault:v1', // opaque ref — no raw IDs
+provider_ref: 'urn:provider:acme-vault:v1', // opaque ref, no raw IDs

 storage_surface: {